mbuczko/flagrant/README.md

 ## What's next

-- [x] **Backend only flags** - allow to reach for certain flags only from the backend
+- [x] **Backend only flags** - allow to reach for certain flags only within backend-to-backend communication
 - [x] **Snapshots** - capture and restore the full state of a feature definition and its overrides at a point in time
 - [ ] **Scheduled feature-flags** - turn features on/off (or shift variant weights) on a schedule, not just on/off by hand
-- [ ] **Progressive rollouts** - to automatically increase the amount of traffic to a specific flag variation over time
+- [x] **Progressive rollouts** - to automatically increase the amount of traffic to a specific flag variation over time

 Further out: analytics on flag exposure/conversion, and client libraries beyond Rust (JVM, JS, Python).